 -Planning of periodic retreats or conferences

--Encouraging students to be involved in World Missions opportunities
+-Encouraging students to be involved in world missions opportunities (our church takes a bi-annual summer trip to Ensenada, Mexico)

 -Coordinating with other area churches to reach the students in the community

 -Counseling students and providing spiritual assistance/guidance to their parents as the need arises